NEONScience/neon-data-institute-2016/_posts/institute-materials/day5_friday/01-01-2016-capstone-project.md

 ## About

-The goals of the 2016 NEON data institute are to
+The goals of the 2016 NEON data institute are to:

 1. Provide hands-on experience with and knowledge needed to work with NEON remote sensing data. and,